danog/MadelineProtoDocs/docs/docs/BROADCAST.md

     from_peer: $from_peer,
     message_ids: $message_ids,
     drop_author: true,
+    pin: false,
 );
 ```

+You can specify `pin: true` to automatically pin the last sent message.

 An optional `filter` parameter can also be used, specifying a [peer filter](#filtering).